FGamess/file-consumer-command/README.md

 then

     docker-compose up -d
-Sometimes, it is possible that the database container (mariadb) does not start.
+Sometimes, it is possible that the database container does not start.
 Just run this command :

     docker-compose start

-If you are on Mac OSX and that you use Docker CE for MAC.
-You should use [docker-sync](http://docker-sync.io/) to speed up the synchronization.
-I won't explain how to install it here.
-If docker-sync is already installed on your Mac, just run this command in another terminal windows :

-    docker-sync-stack start
 You only need this command.
-It will start the containers (php7, mariadb, nginx).
+It will start the containers (php7, nginx).
 Keep this terminal windows open.

 ###### Setting www-data as owner of the files.